Popularity is not the only byword of the British Touring Car Championship. The series can be rightly proud of its heritage that dates back to 1957/58.

 That inaugural season of ’58 ended in dramatic fashion – Sopwith had won his class but so too had Jack Sears (Austin A105 Westminster) and they had tied on points.
 This was resolved by Marcus Chambers, then competitions manager of BMC (British Motors Corporation), who offered two identical 1.5-litre Rileys for a pair of five-lap races with the drivers taking turns in each car.
-A matter of 1.6 seconds is all that separated the pair in the end after their two race times had been added together.
+A matter of 1.6 seconds is all that separated the two of them in the end after their race times had been added together.
 Sopwith won the first race by 2.2 seconds, but Sears won the second by 3.8 seconds, so it was he who was crowned the first Champion.

 Sopwith could feel aggrieved at being classified as the runner-up.
 He had not just won his class (the most senior of the four) but also taken victory in eight of the season’s ten rounds and set eight fastest race laps.
-He would not be the last front-running driver to miss out on the outright title to the winner of one of the smaller classes.
+He would not be the last front-running driver to miss out on the overall title to the winner of one of the smaller classes.
 Indeed, identical points were awarded to each class winner and, ultimately, this would come to favour those drivers contesting classes for smaller-engined cars.
-In fact, in the 32 years that the BTCC ran to a class system, only five drivers contesting the largest – and often the most competitive – engine division would win the outright title.
+In fact, in the 32 years that the BTCC ran to a class system, only five drivers competing in the largest – and often the most competitive – engine division would win the outright title.
 Not until 1991 would the BTCC switch to a single, (two-litre) engine formula…

 In 1960, the club introduced the concept of ‘silhouette’ special saloon cars, and the championship ran to new rules allowing for 1000cc free formula models.
-The season, held under the banner of ‘Supatura Trophy’, was dominated by Doc Shepherd’s very fast, Don Moore-prepared Austin A40.
+The season, held under the banner of ‘Supa Tura Trophy’, was dominated by Doc Shepherd’s very fast, Don Moore-prepared Austin A40.

-Subsequent national championships, though, would stay loyal to the concept of production cars, although the ruling body did permit greater technical development, following the Group 2 regulations used in the FIA European Touring Car races.
+Subsequent national championships, however, would stay loyal to the concept of production cars, although the ruling body did permit greater technical development, following the Group 2 regulations used in the FIA European Touring Car races.
 This significantly increased the support from manufacturers.
 Hence, proof of a minimum number of units produced was necessary in order for a car to be entered.
 In addition, any engine or body modifications had to be available for retail sale.